We’re the cloud application and infrastructure experts behind hundreds of the world’s most advanced cloud computing initiatives.

 Gary Kraemer, CFOAs CFO, Gary oversees a wide range of strategic and tactical aspects of the company including finance, planning, legal, investor relations and commercial and operational support.

-Bruce Coughlin, SVPAs an SVP, Bruce is responsible for strategy, delivery and partnerships involved in creating compelling solutions for customers building enterprise private clouds.
+Bruce Coughlin, EVPAs an EVP, Bruce is responsible for strategy, delivery and partnerships involved in creating compelling solutions for customers building enterprise private clouds.

 John Treadway, SVPAs a senior enterprise technology and services executive, John is responsible for products and software at Cloud Technology Partners, and is actively involved with client projects and strategic alliances.